RodionChachura/booksconcepts.com/content/blog/building-a-storybrand-by-donald-miller/index.md

 date: 2018-11-22
 title: "Building a StoryBrand by Donald Miller"
 draft: false
 description: "While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audio book or want to refresh knowledge.
-Also, this notes can help you to…"
+They can be useful for you if just finished listening audiobook or want to refresh knowledge."
 categories: []
 keywords: [Marketing,Donald Miller,Reading,Book Review]
 ---

 ### “Building a StoryBrand” by Donald Miller

+While reading this book, I wrote down the main concepts from it.
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.

 <figure>

 ![](/images2/building-a-storybrand-by-donald-miller-0.jpg)

 </figure>

-While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audio book or want to refresh knowledge.
-Also, this notes can help you to decide — want you to read this book or not.

 ### WHY MOST MARKETING IS A MONEY PIT